Atola Insight Forensic workflow

 Atola Insight Forensic can recover and/or remove unknown HDD passwords (also known as ATA-passwords).
 For most hard drives the unlocking process is fully automated.
 Some hard drives (for example, latest 2.5-inch Hitachi hard drives) require a degree of manual interference.
 Operator can choose whether to display the password or just remove it and unlock the drive.
 Both security levels (High or Maximum) are supported.

-List of hard drives currently supported by automatic password recovery routine can be obtained at http://atola.com/products/insight/supported-drives.html
+To get the list of the hard drives currently supported by automatic password recovery routine, see Supported drives.

 Manual firmware recovery